kibet-gilbert/kibet-gilbert.github.io/_projects/1_project.md

 This pipeline was developed based on **Nextflow + Singularity** to analysisd shotgun metagenomic NGS data for monitoring pathogens in wastewater across selected sites in Mombasa and Kisumu, Kenya.
 The work was done at [ILRI](https://www.ilri.org/) through its [Genomics Platform](https://www.ilri.org/research/facilities/genomics-platform).

-## Sampling & Workflow
+## Analysis Workflow

-* Modular steps: Prefetch → QC → Assembly → Taxonomy → AMR
+- Modular steps: Prefetch → QC → Assembly → Taxonomy → AMR
-* Containerised with BioContainers
+- Containerised with BioContainers
-* Automated MultiQC reports & Slack alerts
+- Automated MultiQC reports & Slack alerts

-- **Sequence data** from Illumina NextSeq is processed through a custom pipeline similar to [nf-core/MAG](https://nf-co.re/mag/): QC, human filtering, and taxonomic classification with Kraken2 and Centrifuge.
+* **Sequence data** from Illumina NextSeq is processed through a custom pipeline similar to [nf-core/MAG](https://nf-co.re/mag/): QC, human filtering, and taxonomic classification with Kraken2 and Centrifuge.
-- **Taxonomic reports** are merged and filtered via [pavian](https://github.com/fbreitwieser/pavian) in R to generate relative and absolute abundance profiles.
+* **Taxonomic reports** are merged and filtered via [pavian](https://github.com/fbreitwieser/pavian) in R to generate relative and absolute abundance profiles.

 ## Pathogens of Interest

 Lists of target organisms are curated and updated.
 See:

 - Pathogenic Bacteria
 - Pathogenic Viruses
 - Pathogenic Parasites